 Redken's All Soft Mega Mask uses the brand's RCT Protein Complex (Reconstructors, Ceramides, and Tensioners) alongside cationic surfactants that help the conditioning agents penetrate the hair shaft rather than just sitting on the surface.
 The result is a mask that works particularly well on coarse, thick, or very dry hair that doesn't respond to lighter treatments -- the kind of hair that feels stiff, rough, or straw-like even after regular conditioning.

 Apply to clean, damp hair, focus on mid-lengths and ends, leave 5-7 minutes, rinse thoroughly.
-The softening effect on coarse or thick hair is one of the strongest on this list -- and at ~$28, it's priced reasonably for a professional-grade formula.
+The softening effect on coarse or thick hair is one of the strongest on this list -- and at ~$28, it's priced reasonably for a salon-brand mask.

 Frequently Asked Questions